cvlab-columbia/expert/README.md

 }
 ```

-An example of command line execution can be found in `scripts/run.sh`
+An example of command line execution can be found in `scripts/run.sh`.
+To reproduce the numbers from the paper, please use the released pretrained models, and the `scripts/test_*.sh` scripts.

 Run `python main.py --help` for information on arguments.